Autogas: Optional valve protection

 Many LPG equipment installers recommend the installation of so-called valve protection systems.
 These can consist in the most simple case of a bottle containing valve protection liquid.
 The liquid is drawn into the air intake system and distributed into the engines' cylinders along with the fuel and air.

 More sophisticated systems can consist of a piggyback ECU that is synchronised with the LPG injector ECU.
 This results in a more precise injection of valve protection fluid.

 Converter-and-mixer system operation

 The designs of converters and mixers are matched to each other by matching sizes and shapes of components within the two.

 In most areas of the world the word "converter" is not commonly used.
-'Regulator' or 'reducer' or 'vaporizer' are more popular.
+'Regulator' or 'reducer' or 'vaporiser' are more popular.

 Because it has 3 main functions: